This post may contain affiliate links. Please read my full disclosure policy here.

 - Stick some contact paper sticky side out on the wall near Mom Headquarters, and give them small paper cutouts or tiny trinkets to stick there

 If you have older children: Let them help you.
 Older kids can grab you a glass of water, heat up a pot of soup, or help out with younger siblings.
-Again, this is a wonderful opportunity to help them practice empathy and to allow them a little more freedom and responsibility.
+Seriously.
+Put those kids to work.
+This is a wonderful opportunity to help them practice empathy and to allow them a little more freedom and responsibility.

 Try to get help

-It goes without saying that if you have a husband or older children in the house, you should put them to work.
+It goes without saying that if you have a husband or older children in the house, they need to get busy helping out.
 I, unfortunately, haven’t always had this luxury.
 We live 3.5 hours away from our closest relatives, and my husband travels frequently for work.
 In the seven years I have been a mom, I have often had to get creative when I was unable to do it alone.

 If you have a baby: could a friend or neighbor come to hold the baby for even an hour while you rest?
 Maybe a young teenager you know would appreciate the experience of working for a bit as a ‘mother’s helper’.